eosnetworkfoundation/product/transactions/read-only/parallel.md

 - Safety between read-only transaction threads and other `nodeos` threads
    - _main_ thread: The `main` thread only performs read-only requests.
 It does not have any conflicts with read-only threads.
    - _chain_ thread: `chain` threads are used in `apply_block`, `log_irreversible`, `finalize_block`,  `create_block_state_future`.
 Those do not run while in read-only window.
-   - _net_ thread: Non-read requests are reposted to (held by) the main thread.
+   - _net_ thread: Non-read requests are reposted to the main thread.
 No conflicts with read-only transaction execution.
    - _http_ thread: It is used to receive requests and send back responses.
 No conflicts with read-only transaction execution.
    - _prod_ thread: It is used in on_incoming_transaction_async, which is not running in read-only window
    - _resource monitor_ thread: Resource monitor does not have any conflicts with any transaction execution.